IMF-ONS 2022

 At the conclusion of the educational presentation, the participant will be able to:

-- Discuss AE management, patient/care partner education, therapy sequencing, and bridging therapy for the latest treatments for patients with multiple myeloma, including upfront quadruplet regimens, T-cell engagers (bispecific antibodies), CAR-T cell therapy, CD-38 antibodies, SINE inhibitors, CELMoDs, and antibody-drug conjugates
+• Discuss AE management, patient/care partner education, and therapy sequencing for current and evolving myeloma therapies, including upfront quadruplets, anti-CD-38 antibodies, T-cell engagers (bispecific antibodies), CAR-T cell therapy, autologous stem cell transplantation, SINE inhibitors, CELMoDs, and antibody-drug conjugates.

-- Use tactics to enhance access to therapies and clinical trials, including best practices for transitions of care
+• Use tactics to enhance access to therapies and clinical trials, including shared decision-making and best practices for transitions of care between community and academic settings.

-- Identify disparities faced by patients with multiple myeloma and summarize strategies to overcome these, including increasing participation in clinical trials (eg, health equity)
+• Identify disparities faced by patients with multiple myeloma and summarize strategies to promote health equity, clinical trial diversity, and enhanced shared decision making